Hiwonder-docs/SpiderPi-Pro/source/docs/7_PC_Software.md

 <img class="common_img" src="../_static/media/chapter_7/section_5/image9.png"  />

-(6) Use the function `AGC.run_action_group()` to call action groups saved in "/home/pi/spiderpi/action_groups/".
+(6) Use the function `AGC.run_action_group（）` to call action groups saved in “/home/pi/spiderpi/action_groups/”.
 Enter the action group name within the single quotation mark, then save the command.
 After that, you can call the action group using command.

 The 28th line of code introduces an extra runtime parameter 'time=2,' indicating that it will run twice.
 In this section, we'll illustrate using the 27th line as an example, and initially, you can comment out the 28th line of code.